alhajee/ckan/doc/api/index.rst

 Making an API request
 ---------------------

-To call the CKAN API, post a JSON dictionary in an HTTP POST request to one of CKAN APIs URLs.
+To call the FMLD API, post a JSON dictionary in an HTTP POST request to one of FMLD APIs URLs.
 The parameters for the API function should be given in the JSON dictionary.
-CKAN will also return its response in a JSON dictionary.
+FMLD will also return its response in a JSON dictionary.

 One way to post a JSON dictionary to a URL is using the command-line client `Curl <https://curl.haxx.se/>`_.
 For example, to get a list of the names